wolkenheim/spring-kafka-avro/README.md

 here as well.
 Start with the most basic avro setup.
 A simple REST controller endpoint that produces a test product every time GET http://localhost:8080/product is called.

+Inside the source code there is ridiculously little to do.
+The producer is just `KafkaTemplate<String, Product> kafkaTemplate;` with a send message.

 Now for the debugging.
 The schema should be registered automatically once product is produced.
 Either use the GUI tool http://localhost:8000/#/cluster/default/schema/product-topic-value/version/1
 Or just straight in the schema registry with `curl http://localhost:8081/subjects` to list all topics, get the versions of the schema `curl http://localhost:8081/subjects/product-topic-value/versions` and finally retrieve the schema with `curl http://localhost:8081/subjects/product-topic-value/versions/1`